William J. Bernstein

 Not easy because unless the millennials learn a small amount about finance, they'll fall victim to the Five Horsemen of Personal Finance Apocalypse: failure to save, ignorance of financial theory, unawareness of financial history, dysfunctional psychology, and the rapacity of the investment industry.

 Since this is a booklet, suitable for reading on a Kindle, computer monitor, or mobile device, and will take only an hour or two to read, it's not a complete solution.
 It's a roadmap, a pointer in the right direction.
-The booklet is available for free in acrobat, mobi, and Kindle formats; feel free to upload and redistribute these three files at will.
+The booklet is available for free as an acrobat file .
 I'd like to give it away for free in that location too, but Amazon requires that I charge $0.99.
 If I say "Mother may I," though, I'm allowed to make the Kindle Store download free for 24 hours occasionally.
 I will try to make these free days coincide with media attention, so more people have a chance to get the Kindle version at no cost.
 (And, really, there's no reason to pay even 99 cents if you want the kindle version; all you have to do is email the pdf to your device with the subject heading "convert".
 Your device's kindle email address is generally located in the device's settings.)

 Finally, I've been asked by a few readers about a hard copy version suitable for gift giving; it's now available, but I don't recommend buying it unless you want something pretty enough for a wedding or graduation gift (or, if the kiddo is especially precocious, and whose isn't, a bar/bat mitzvah gift).
 Otherwise, in the immortal words of Abbie Hoffman, keep the money and "steal this book" through one of the above links.